 CRITICAL STEP: Do not add IPTG without cooling the cells to at least the induction temperature

-NOTE A: When using refrigerated shaker, start cooling system on large floor shaker – green button on the right
+NOTE A: When using refrigerated shaker, start cooling system on large floor shaker – green switch located on the right side

-NOTE C: Fluorescent proteins require an additional 2 hour step at 25 oC in the presence of 0.2 mg/mL Chloramphenicol for the fluorophore to mature (add 1:500 from our Chloramphenicol 100 mg/mL stock)
+NOTE C: Fluorescent proteins require an additional 2 hour step at 25 oC in the presence of 0.2 mg/mL Chloramphenicol for the fluorophore to mature (add 1:500 from the Chloramphenicol 100 mg/mL stock)

-CRITICAL STEP: Leave the large Erlenmeyer flasks with cell suspension to cool down for at least 30 min in 4°C before centrifuging.
-You can also do 5-10 min in the -20°C fridge
+CRITICAL STEP: Leave the large Erlenmeyer flasks with cell suspension to cool down for at least 30 min in 4 °C fridge before centrifuging.
+You can also do 5-10 min in the -20 °C freezer

 - Fill a large styrofoam container with ice.
-Pour the culture into pairs of plastic bottles, each pair of equal weight for proper centrifugation, and temporarily store them over ice.
-(Use clean E/W buffer to add volume if necessary)
+Pour the culture into pairs of 250 mL plastic bottles, each pair of equal weight for proper centrifugation, and temporarily store them over ice.
+(Use E/W buffer to top up the volume if necessary)